ncm/nytm-spelling-bee/article.md

 ```

 These are very close to even.
 In Rust, when working with two elements
-of the same vector, indexing is more comfortable.
-One hopes that the
+of the same vector, indexing is more comfortable, because it avoids
-optimizer can see that `count` cannot exceed `sevens.len()`, so no bounds
+ownership conflicts.
+One hopes that the optimizer can see that `count`
+cannot exceed `sevens.len()`, so that bounds checking may be elided.
-checking is needed.
-Rust doesn't like indexing with a signed integer,
+Rust doesn't like indexing with a signed integer, so we start the index
-so we start the index at all ones and let it roll over to 0 instead.
+at all ones and let it roll over to 0, instead.

 The program to this point is all setup, accounting for a small fraction
 of run time.
 Using `<map>` or `BTreeMap`, respectively, would make this